IN-THE-MONEY COVERED CALL

 HOW MUCH CAN YOU POTENTIALLY EARN FROM THIS STRATEGY?

-- Only trade this strategy 1-2 times per month to avoid getting flagged by the CRA.
+- Only trade this strategy 1-2 times per month to avoid getting taxed as a self-employed business

 - Avoid choosing expiration dates that contain dividend payout days, your shares could be exercised earlier and you’ll lose the dividend payout.

-- Avoid choosing expiration dates that contain earnings events.
-Anything can happen, the stock could swing up or down significantly which could affect your profits.
+- Avoid choosing expiration dates that contain earnings or product release events for that stock.
+Anything can happen, the stock could swing up or down significantly.

-- This strategy works best in markets that are upwards or sideways trending.
+- This strategy works best in markets that are trending upwards or sideways.